LukeGoule/v-os/README.md

 Open source C++ operating system.
 It's recommended you do not use/copy this code as it is terrible and purely a fun project for me. *Also mind the profanity throughout the code.*
 This is purely a hobby OS and thus cannot do anything actually useful so don't expect to be hacking into NASA's servers with this!
 Type `help` into the command line to see a list of commands.
-Be wary that some may lock up the system or not work. v-os does not require any toolchain to be installed, but in the `Building` section there is listed the programs required to build this OS.
+Be wary that some may lock up the system or not work. v-os does not require any toolchain to be installed, but in the `Building` section there  list of the programs required to build this OS.

 ## Building
 Make sure `xorriso`, `G++` and `NASM` are installed before trying to build.